We like to broadcast what we learn, usually via our blog.

 When you pay $5-20 to recycle a small appliance or huge TV, you are not only supporting a sustainable recycling economy in the Northeast.

 Good Point has been on the front lines of bringing the message of raw materials subsidies to the recycling advocacy groups (currently distracted by Product Stewardship).
 The General Mining Act of 1872 sets an unfair playing field for recyclers!
 If the subsidies for the virgin material are phased down, investments in recycled material will increase dramatically.
 Hard rock metal mining creates 45% of all toxics released by all industry!
 Around the world, mining and smelting pollution is far worse than recycling pollution.
+See our Mining Factsheet.

 Recycled Gold Certification

 Good Point promotes “recycled gold from circuit boards”.
 Countries which have the highest gold demand per capita generally have the worst women’s rights standards (if women cannot inherit land, and love your daughter, you give her gold).
-To learn more, read this article about our recycled gold summit in Arkansas in 2006 .
+To learn more, read this article about our recycled gold summit in Arkansas .

 Fair Trade Export Standards

 Revenues from Good Point Recycling provide major support to WR3A (World Reuse, Repair and Recycling Association, dba Fair Trade Recycling).
 WR3A promotes ethical export standards, and novel projects like “Ewaste Offsets” in emerging markets.
 We don’t want developing countries to turn to mining for raw materials (which they use to make “stuff” for us).
 View this film on YouTube to learn more, sponsored by a grant from Consumer Electronics Association in 2008.